Label Virginie Route

 On the sunny South-East face of Clocher de Planpraz, Label Virginie route offers a technical climb on first class gneiss, leading to this magnificent thin summit.
 The climbing way is satisfactory and various on slabs, cracks, little walls, chimneys.
-The views over Mont Blanc group are unforgettable.
+The views over Mont Blanc group just in front of are unforgettable.
 A route that the climbers can't miss out!

 Main road approach: